kararasenok-gd/krrsnk-video-compressor/README.md

 1. Go to [realeses](https://github.com/kararasenok-gd/krrsnk-video-compressor/releases)
 2. Download installer or portable version
-3. Run installer and install programm or unzip archive somewhere
+3. Run installer and install program or unzip archive somewhere

 **NOTE: I'm not sure if it works.
 On my computer it works fine.
 If it doesn't, please report the issue in [issues tab](https://github.com/kararasenok-gd/krrsnk-video-compressor/issues).**